Girls Who Drive.

 You’re constantly readjusting and trying to get comfortable, instead of paying attention to what’s happening around you.

-• Get to know your car and adjust it until it feels like a second home.
-This means playing around with the seat, steering wheel, and pedals until they’re in the perfect position for you.
-It might take some time to get things just right, but once you do, you’ll be able to focus more on your surroundings and less on your car.
+This means playing around with the seat, steering wheel, and pedals until they're in the perfect position for you.
+It might take some time to get things just right, but once you do, you'll be able to focus more on your surroundings and less on being uncomfortable.

-• Prep before your drive.
-If necessary, prep your car before your drive.
-This includes taking out any trash, dusting crumbs from your seat, spraying your fav air freshener, letting your car cool down/ warm up or whatever else it takes for you to feel more comfortable.
-This routine should only take a few minutes and can make a world of a difference.
+Sometimes you'll need to prep your car before your drive.
+This includes taking out any trash, dusting crumbs from your seat, spraying your favorite air freshener, letting your car cool down/ warm up, or whatever else it takes for you to feel more comfortable.
+This routine should only take a few minutes and can make a world of difference.

 3. You don’t know your car well enough